 - Loneliness and isolation can be factors when employees spend a lot of time working from home.
 Line managers should maintain regular contact with their teams both individually and in a group and look out for signs that their mental health may be deteriorating.
 Managers should react quickly to concerns and ensure that employees feel listened to and are pointed to relevant support mechanisms.

 - Managers should consider how to build the resilience of employees working from home; this may be through virtual coaching or mentoring, online learning and encouraging teams to discuss their experiences about how to be most productive and effective at home.

-- Further guidance for managers and employees on maintaining good health, safety and wellbeing whilst working in an agile way can be found here.
+- Further guidance for managers and employees on maintaining good health, safety and wellbeing can be found here.

 - Managers should seek advice from the Employee Relations team if they are concerned about an employee’s mental health.

 Employees will be responsible for seeking confirmation from domestic insurance companies that their domestic insurance policies have been noted, or adjusted, if necessary.
 It is not anticipated that there will be an additional cost to home insurance for working from home.